Jake Paul vs Anthony Joshua: British heavyweight star weighs inside 245lbs limit for fight against YouTube star

 Anthony Joshua weighs in at 243.4lbs (17st 5lbs); AJ could not weigh more than 245lbs for fight against Jake Paul in Miami in the early hours of Saturday UK time; Paul weighed in at 216lbs (15st 6lbs); Paul has vowed to 'shock the world' when he shares ring with former world champion

-Anthony Joshua successfully made the weight limit for his fight against Jake Paul.
+Anthony Joshua has successfully made the weight limit for his fight against Jake Paul but will boast an almost two-stone advantage over the YouTuber-turned-boxer.

 Britain's two-time world heavyweight champion, who could not weigh more than 245lbs, tipped the scales at 243.4lbs (17st 5lbs) for his fight against Paul in Miami in the early hours of Saturday UK time.

-Paul weighed in at 216lbs (15st 6lbs) ahead of the 14th fight of his boxing career, a staggering nearly two stones lighter than his opponent.
+Paul weighed in at 216lbs (15st 6lbs) ahead of the 14th fight of his boxing career.

+AJ is the lightest he has been since his first fight against Oleksandr Usyk in September 2021 when he was 240lbs - but will take on the YouTube star at nearly two stone heavier.

 - Jake Paul promises biggest 'upset in sports history' in Anthony Joshua fight